FileMaker 18 Security Guide: Best Practices for Configuring Security Options

 Solution developers can design FileMaker Pro Advanced databases to use server-side plug-ins.
 To enable plug-ins in FileMaker Pro Advanced, see Enable plug-ins.

-In Admin Console, on the Connectors > Plug-ins tab, enable FileMaker Script Engine Plug-ins and Web Publishing Plug-ins.
+In Admin Console for FileMaker Server or FileMaker Cloud for AWS, on the Connectors > Plug-ins tab, enable FileMaker Script Engine Plug-ins and Web Publishing Plug-ins.
 These settings enable the FileMaker Script Engine to use external functions and script steps implemented in plug-ins.
 See Managing plug-ins in FileMaker Server Help, and managing server plug-ins in FileMaker Cloud for AWS Help.

 In Admin Console, you can allow scripts that run via a schedule, the Perform Script on Server script step, FileMaker WebDirect, and Custom Web Publishing to install, update, and load plug-ins.
 On the Connectors > Plug-ins tab, enable the Install Plug-in File Script Step settings.